mswjs/data/README.md

 ##### Relational utilities

-The following relational utilies are exposed in the argument to this method:
+The following relational utilities are exposed in the argument to this method:

 - `one(collection[, options])`, defines a one-of relation to the given collection;
 - `many(collection[, options])`, defines a many-of relation to the given collection.